 God is with you in the midst of the bad things.
 He is holding onto you, strengthening you to endure it, and growing your faith.

-Hard times grow our faith and while God doesn’t cause them, He can use them for our good and His glory.
+Hard times grow our faith.
+While God doesn’t cause them, He can use them for our good and His glory.

 “And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 (Romans 8:28 NASB)